-Overall what we observe at the steering level of the ENP is an attempt by the EU to move away from the conditionality approach of the past towards a relationship based on partnership.
-This 'new approach' strives for intensifying the policy dialogue based on 'benchmarks'.
+'benchmarks'.
 The success of this strategy depends a lot on the issue area debated and on the country in question.

-4.2 Transfer of legal and institutional models to non-member states
+b) Transfer of legal and institutional models to non member states

 This type of activity is very prominent in the external dimension of JHA.
 It is the approach that translates the extra-territorialisation strategy most directly.
-The reliance on this strategy is a result of the enlargement experience, during which period the EU was engaged in an intensive exercise of norms transfer towards the new member states.
-The transfer of legal norms stemmed from the third Copenhagen criterion, which stated that to become an EU member, the entire acquis needed to be transposed into the domestic legal order of the accession states.
-With respect to JHA this meant that the new member states had to transpose the entirety of Titles IV TEC containing the provisions on asylum and immigration and Title VI TEU on police and judicial cooperation into their legal systems.
-As a consequence of the incorporation of the Schengen provisions into the Treaty of Amsterdam, they also became part of the acquis.
+The reliance on this strategy is a result of the enlargement experience, a process, during which the EU was engaged in an intensive exercise of norms transfer towards the new member states.
+The transfer of legal norms stemmed from the third Copenhagen criterion, which stated that to become an EU member, the entire acquis needed to be transposed in to the domestic legal order of the accession states.
+With respect to JHA this meant that the new member states had to transpose the entirety of Titles IV TEC containing the provisions on asylum and immigration and Title VI TEU on police and judicial cooperation in to their legal systems.
+As a consequence of the incorporation of the Schengen provisions in to the Treaty of Amsterdam, they also became part of the acquis.
 During the accession process it became apparent that it was not enough to demand that the candidate countries incorporate the legal standards; instead the EU needed to provide them with financial assistance and expertise to support the implementation of the provisions.
 The transfer of institutional models in the JHA area, through the pre-accession toolkit, consisting of PHARE funding, Twinning and TAIEX, became important in the process of bringing the accession countries closer to EU standards